VincenzoBraghetto/Autonomus/README.md

 ## Installation

-** TODO **: The app is available as a standalone executable for macOS and Windows:
+The app is available as a standalone executable for **macOS** and **Windows**.
+To download, go to https://github.com/VincenzoBraghetto/Autonomus/releases and click the ZIP file for your operating system.

 ## How to use